nktener0902/dotfiles/ansible/README.md

 # Execute ansible playbook

 Before do this, you have to check what packages will be installed by this ansible playbook.
-For example, homebrew packages installed by `./mac/exec.yml` are listed up on `./mac/roles/homebrew/vars/main.yml`.
+For example, homebrew packages that are installed in MacOS are listed up on `./roles/homebrew/vars/main.yml`.

 ```bash
 # If you are using MacOS, set HOMEBREW_CASK_OPTS environment variable.